-I first learned about the LifeStraw Personal Water Filter a year ago when one of the readers of Backdoor Survival sent me an email extoling its virtues.
-Although it sounded cool and the price (about $20) was right, I did not bother to test one myself.
+I first learned about the LifeStraw Personal Water Filter a year ago when one of the readers of Backdoor Survival sent me an email extolling its virtues.
+Although it sounded cool and the price was right, I did not bother to test one myself.
 After all, I already had a Berkey Sport bottle, a Nalgene water bottle and some water purification tabs in my pack.
 I was all set.

 Or so I thought.